Package · thread · deep dive

 The failure it prevents

 When outputTarget is null, start() wires the child’s stdout and stderr to pipes back to the parent.
 A pipe has a fixed OS buffer (~64 KB).
-If the parent never drains it:
+If nothing ever reads the pipe — and the parent never join()s or reap()s the thread (both drain it for you):

 1. The child keeps echo-ing; the buffer fills.